Marlon Coleman: Veterans Affairs

-On March 14, 2022 officials from the United States Department of Veterans Affairs(VA) sent a report to the Veterans Affairs Asset and Infrastructure Review Commission (AIR Commission) recommending the closing of the Jack C Montgomery Veterans Medical Center in Muskogee, Oklahoma.
+On March 14, 2022 officials from the United States Department of Veterans Affairs (VA) sent a report to the Veterans Affairs Asset and Infrastructure Review Commission (AIR Commission) recommending the closing of the Jack C Montgomery Veterans Medical Center in Muskogee, Oklahoma.
 The reported recommend that the VA Hospital were to close and patients to be transferred to a new VA facility in Tulsa.
 Muskogee Mayor Marlon Coleman lobbied heavily against the closure of the facility.

 On June 22, 2022, the United States Senate Committee on Veterans' Affairs announced that the VA Medical Center in Muskogee will remain open.

-2022 Ethics Complaint
+2022 ethics complaint

 During the 2021-2022 Mayoral Election, Coleman was subject to a ethics complaint from City Councilor Traci McGee.
 The complaint alleged that Coleman violated Oklahoma Ethics Commission rules on two separate promotional flyer campaigns.
 Following an investigation, City Attorney Roy Tucker stated that one of the flyers may have violated Oklahoma Ethics Commission rules.
 Following the investigation, the City Council decided to not move forward with any formal actions against Mayor Coleman.

-City Charter Reform
+City charter reform

 During the 2020 Mayoral run-off election, City Councilor Tracey Cole formed a ballot initiative to repeal the 1971 Muskogee City Charter and switch the City Government structure to a statutory Mayor–council government Coleman (at this time a mayoral candidate) cautioned voters against the proposal citing his concerns regarding the city's ward voting system and the addition of a pay scale for elected officials.
 Later in the election cycle, Coleman claimed that the ballot initiative was ultimately too divisive and would distract voters from progress.
 The ballot initiative failed to pass, with 70% of voters opposing the ballot question.